The Makah Indians

 For some time, I lived amongst the Makah Indians in the wilds of the Pacific.
 It was here I fished amongst the great orcas in the Strait of Juan de Fuca.
 Bartering with the Indians became a way of life; a life which I knew was totally illegal.
 I soon began to change and looked at everything in a completely different way.
 One couldn’t help but to do this, especially as I was so young and already felt I had lived a lifetime.

 I played music in mountains more spectacular than those found in Switzerland (though I have been there also and they are indeed magnificent).
 I have done things perhaps I shouldn’t have done and risked my life a million times.
 My feet, though small, have worn out many shoes through trekking places less travelled.
 And my heart is engrained with enough stories to fill a thousand books.
-It’s no wonder I have little trouble finding tales to write for you on these warm summer evenings...but I do need to finish my books.
+It’s no wonder I have little trouble finding tales to write for you on these dark winter's evenings...but I do need to finish my books.

 Remember, whatever it is you are longing to do you, writing a book, travelling, a different way of cooking, visiting friends you haven’t seen for ages or painting, you must find a way to fit it into your life picture.
 It is as simple as that.
 You see, it is indeed later than you think!